dictu-lang/Dictu/docs/docs/style-guide-best-practices.md

 ## Control Flow

 Dictu provides a number of [control structures](https://dictu-lang.com/docs/control-flow/) allowing for robust functionality.
-These strcutures should be formatted as follows:
+These structures should be formatted as follows:

 ```cs
 if () {